RichardBradley/liquibase.github.com/quickstart.md

     </li>
     <li>Liquibase uses a tracking table (specifically called ‘DATABASECHANGELOG’) which resides on each database and which tracks which change sets in the change log have been deployed.
             <ul class="opg" style="list-style-type: circle; padding-bottom: 0; margin-left: 1em;">
-                <li>Note: if there is no tracking table on a database that Liquibase is acting upon, the Liquibase will create a tracking table.</li>
+                <li>Note: if there is no tracking table on a database that Liquibase is acting upon, Liquibase will create a tracking table.</li>
                 <li>Note: To assist with projects where you are not starting with a blank database, Liquibase has a feature to generate a change log to represent the current state of the database schema.</li>
             </ul>
         </li>